Tianqiao and Chrissy Chen Institute: Caltech (2016-2017)

-Shanghai institute
+New institutes (2017-2021)

 In November 2017, the Tianqiao and Chrissy Chen Institute announced that $80 million would fund The Tianqiao and Chrissy Chen Institute (Shanghai).
 The nonprofit brain disease institute was formed as a partnership with Huashan Hospital in Shanghai, which in turn is affiliated with Fudan University, and Zhou Liangfu Foundation.
-The institute announced a focus on international collaboration and brain disease research, with plans to study "brain tumors, Alzheimer’s disease, Parkinson’s disease, depression and other brain ailments."
+With Mao Ying appointed director, the institute announced a focus on international collaboration and brain disease research, with plans to study "brain tumors, Alzheimer's disease, Parkinson's disease, depression and other brain ailments."
+The Shanghai institute was later renamed the Tianqiao and Chrissy Chen Institute for Translational Research.